Start-up Denmark lets you live and launch your start-up in one of Europe’s most entrepreneur-friendly countries.

 It is a start-up visa scheme for talented entrepreneurs who want to grow high-impact start-ups in Denmark.

 Accepted applicants get a residence and work permit for Denmark valid for two years plus possibility of extension.
-And this is much more than just a permit: It allows you to build your business in a renowned entrepreneurial ecosystem supported by great public business development initiatives.
+And this is much more than just a permit: It allows you to build your business in a renowned entrepreneurial ecosystem supported by great public business development initiatives and access to the European Single Market.

 Moreover, you get access to most welfare benefits – such as healthcare and education.
 This also applies to accompanying spouses and children.